 AirAsia Bhd.
 (AIRA) said it will run a contest to pick an engine supplier for its latest crop of Airbus A320 planes rather than automatically select its normal supplier, a General Electric Co.
-(GE) and Safran SA (SAF) venture.
+(GE:US) and Safran SA (SAF) venture.

 Pratt & Whitney will get the opportunity to pitch for the contract to power 100 planes ordered earlier this month, said Anaz Ahmad Tajuddin, the airline’s head of engineering for Asia.

 AirAsia, the region’s biggest discount airline, and Airbus’s biggest A320 customer in Asia, unveiled an order for the jets earlier this month.
 The contract includes 36 current- generation A320s and 64 fuel-efficient A320neos.